datapaglu-avi/fastapi-tutorial/README.md

 | Static Files                               |  Sunday    |  ☑️      |
 | Testing                                    |  Sunday    |  ☑️      |
 | Debugging                                  |  Sunday    |  ☑️      |

+** Sickness Note: I was sick on Thursday & Friday, so I couldn't complete the tasks on time.
+I will catch up on the missed topics over weekend.**